-For more infomation about this cool accommodation, check out Retrome website.
+For more infomation about this cool accommodation, look for Retrome on internet.
 They also have apartments in Rome, not only in Barcelona.

 TIP: Visiting the capital of Catalonia?
 Here are my 30 things to do in Barcelona.
 Go have a read so you don’t miss out on the most interesting places.

 TIP 2: Read why Barcelona is my favorite city in the world.